ravenhillh/gallerist/README.md

 When we initially made this project in January 2024, this key was free, and the email response from Harvard was instantaneous and automatic.
 We hope the above details remain true for you, but be aware that this could possibly change.

+Also, please note that we did not realize the API does not return the most standardized objects from each endpoint.
+The "This artwork is no longer available" modal was the band-aid we developed for this problem.
+Perhaps you can find a better fix for handling the API responses, or switch to a more uniform art museum API altogether...

 ### **Environmental Variables**

 #### **Required Variables for App to Function**